noahcoleman/tutorials/_posts/2018-1-28-Fusion360ToolLibraries.md

 #### A Few Notes

 On the Bantam website, there are two sets of feeds & speeds listed on each page: one more conservative and one a little more aggressive.
-I used the *advanced* feeds & speeds in my libraries, so keep that in mind if you plan to use these tool libraries.
+I based my tool libraries on the *advanced* feeds & speeds, so keep that in mind if you plan to use these tool libraries.
 I take no responsibility for any ruined materials or damaged end mills!

 There are two tools in my libraries that are not in Bantam Tools' default library: a 1/4" flat end mill and a [1/8" 90° drill mill](http://www.lakeshorecarbide.com/18drillmill2flute90deg.aspx).
 Feel free to delete these tools if you don't want them in there.